LoriKarikari/compak/README.md

 ## About The Project

-compak allows you to install, manage, and distribute multi-container applications using Docker Compose.
+Compak allows you to install, manage, and distribute multi-container applications using Docker Compose.
 Packages are stored in OCI registries like GitHub Container Registry or Docker Hub.

 Inspired by Docker App ([deprecated in 2021](https://github.com/docker/roadmap/issues/209)), compak fills the gap for standardized distribution of Compose applications without the complexity of full orchestration platforms.